Unit 2 | Critiquing and Designing Digital Learning Resources

 Consider making your digital learning resource open so that it is publicly accessible for others to copy, use, adapt and share.
 Please refer to the OER resources in Activity 3 from this unit.

-Assignment 3 – Draft Digital Learning Resource and Design Note (Individual)
+Assignment 3 – Draft Digital Resource and Explanations (Individual Assignment)

 The purpose of this assignment is to create a prototype (a preliminary version) of the digital learning resource you proposed to create in Assignment 1.
 Based on feedback from your faculty member for Assignment 1, you will refine your idea (Ideation) and create a version 1 of your design based on your reflection of your problem of practice, your exploration of learning theory that informs design, and what you have continued to learn from the potential users of your resource.
-You will add information about your Empathy, Ideate, and Prototype design phases to your original Design Note.
 This assignment helps determine your achievement of course Learning Outcome B – design and create a digital learning resource.
 Link to Assignment 3.